nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 + Pipe or vertical line (`|`) indicates a choice within an argument.
 You can select either one of them, but cannot select more than one.

+**IMPORTANT NOTES**

-All arguments starting with a single dash (`-`) will be treated as options.
+- All arguments starting with a dash (`-`) will be treated as options.

+- For all specified options, only the arguments that follow the first declaration will be parsed. **i.e. any subsequent re-declarations of the same option will be ignored.**

+- All arguments specified without a preceding option will be ignored.
+    - The exception to this rule is when specifying the count in `/view`, or item ID in `/edit` and `/edit`.

 If you face any problems, do visit the [FAQ](#frequently-asked-questions) segment!